top of page

 The noun 'espionage' has an etymology rooted in secrecy and covert activities.
 It finds its origins in the French word 'espionnage,' which evolved from the Old French term 'espion,' meaning 'spy.'
 The Old French 'espion' itself was influenced by the Italian word 'spione,' also meaning 'spy.'
 This etymology highlights the historical connection between espionage and the clandestine work of spies.
 Espionage refers to the practice of gathering sensitive information through secret or illegal means, often for military, political, or economic advantage.
 The term's evolution from languages such as Old French and Italian underscores the long history of espionage as a method of acquiring hidden knowledge and the enduring importance of secrecy in such activities.

-Quiz: Find the meaning of espionage
+Quiz: Find the meaning of the noun espionage:

 Try Again!